 Finally it was time for GARY NUMAN to appear.
 Often referred to as the godfather of electro, as he strode onto the stage against a towering backdrop of LED screens he looked every inch the guvnor.
 As if to prove the point, he launched straight into three classics in a row; namely ‘Down In The Park’, ‘Films’ and ‘That’s Too Bad’, each to a rapturous reception.

 ‘Listen To The Sirens’ also got a rare outing while for the rest of Numan’s set, vintage tracks like ‘Cars’ were interspersed with heavier brand new material such as ‘Dead Son Rising’ and ‘Splinter’ which resulted in some lost momentum.

 Nevertheless, ‘I Die: You Die’ with its savage narrative on the destructive nature of the press sounded as futuristic as ever, while anthems such as ‘Pure’ and the spine-tingling Andy Gray mix of ‘A Prayer For The Unborn’ affirmed that when Numan is good, he’s very good.
 The set was ultimately well received by the highly enthused faithful (when was the last time the former Gary Webb actually sung the line “but are friends electric?” himself?) and provided a fitting climax to the night.

 To close the proceedings, an emotional Mark Jones came out on stage to thank everyone involved, and then a veritable ‘who’s who’ of Synth Britannia took to the stage for a final curtain call: DANIEL MILLER, JOHN FOXX, GARY NUMAN, MIRRORS.

-MIRRORS’ singer James New went to meet fans in the merchandise area afterwards while nearby, JOHN FOXX was all smiles and happily shook hands with well wishers as they expressed their grateful thanks.
+MIRRORS’ singer James New went to meet fans in the merch area afterwards while nearby, JOHN FOXX was all smiles and happily shook hands with well wishers as they expressed their grateful thanks.
 Via his website, GARY NUMAN said: “The feedback we’ve had so far has all been extremely positive which makes all the hard work that has been put in so worthwhile.”

-This was a very special night that brought together the electro community from far and wide.
+This was a special night that brought together the electro community from far and wide.
 All credit to Mark Jones and Back To The Phuture for making the dream a reality.

 Text by Steve Gray